aaatipamula-work/notes/topics/languages/regex.md

 ## Overview

-[Regular expressions](https://en.wikipedia.org/wiki/Regular_expression) or more commonly known as regex or regexp is a sequence of characters that that when put together in the proper order creates a match, usually with another string of characters.
+[Regular expressions](https://en.wikipedia.org/wiki/Regular_expression) or more commonly known as regex or regexp is a sequence of characters that when put together in the proper order specifies a matching pattern, usually with another string of characters.
 Regex engines are what do the actual work of matching the text, the sequence of input characters is what directs the engine.
 It is mostly used in find/replace operations, to parse text and extract values or to validate text.

 Good uses of regex may include one of the following:
-- Find and replace the string "cat" with "dog" only if the string "wet" precedes the word "cat"
+- Find and replace the string "cat" with "dog" only if the string "wet" precedes the word "cat".
-- Only extracting URLs from a large document where the domain name is "google.com"
+- Only extracting URLs from a large document where the domain name is "google.com".
 - Making sure the words in a string are all capitalized.

-## Ideas
+## Concepts

 ### Token